20 Best Things to Do in Albufeira, Portugal (2025 Guide)

 The beautifully renovated restaurant has a modern main dining area with floor-to-ceiling glass panels, a stylish roof terrace with umbrellas, loungers, live performances, full moon parties and stunning views.

-The last time I was there, a DJ was performing.
-We ordered some sangria and watched the sun going down and the sky getting painted with vibrant shades of gold.
+I love going to Pedras Amarelas to watch the sunset!
+On my last visit, a DJ was performing.
+We ordered some sangria and watched the sun go down and the sky get painted with vibrant shades of gold.
 It was thrilling and magical!

 Praia da Galé, Albufeira, after the sunset with the sky and par of the sand coloured with vibrant shades of gold